mapanet/free/TERMS.md

 These Terms of Use constitute the entire agreement between you and Mapanet with regard to your use of the Website, and any and all other written or oral agreements or understandings previously existing between you and Mapanet with respect to such use are hereby superseded and cancelled.

 ## Privacy policy
 This privacy notice discloses the privacy practices for the www.mapanet.eu website.
-Mapanet Ltd respects the privacy of its users and clients, it abides by all laws governing the protection of privacy and individual rights.
-Mapanet Ltd will never disclose to any third-party any information provided by the client.
+Divex Turimos, S.L. respects the privacy of its users and clients, it abides by all laws governing the protection of privacy and individual rights.
+Divex Turimos, S.L. will never disclose to any third-party any information provided by the client.
 Such information is confidential and only used for purposes related to the ongoing transaction.
 Mapanet reserves the right to send its clients updates on any changes to its services or promotional offers by email.
 #### Information collection, use and sharing
 We are the sole owners of the information collected on this Website.
 We do not collect, store, or share any personally identifiable user data, except what you voluntarily give to us via email or other direct contact from you.
 We will not sell or rent this information to anyone.